 In order to be successful academically during your time in Austria, we recommend you do two things: first, take advantage of any and all services the International Office provides for foreign students.
 Second, follow the example of your Austrian classmates!
 Don't be afraid to ask them, or your lecturers, what you can and should be doing to keep up with the work being done.
 This includes asking for help with language issues and adjusting to the Austrian style of classroom writing.
 Help is out there if you are willing to take the first step and ask for it!

 In Austria, just as in the U.S., teaching style varies greatly as do quality of the courses.
 Attendance is generally mandatory.
 The final exam (oral or written) usually makes up a large portion of your final grade.
+To do well on your finals and get good grades in your classes, past participants recommend students "study everything!"
+Even when a professor gives you a study guide, (s)he might ask questions on the final exam that are not on the guide.

 Grading Scale and Conversion Guide